twomeaningsof/sofi-react-2/README.md

 ***TECHNICAL REQUIREMENTS***
 * your application will be available via **yarn dev**
-* your JS assignment code - fake "backend" for this project - should now generate players and teams with information about them - name, surname, description  for players; player names, description for teams
+* your JS assignment code - fake "backend" for this project - should now generate players and teams with information about them - name, surname, description  for players; team name, list of player names, description for teams
   * there should now be 1-3 second delay when requesting players/teams, ***per request, not per team/player***
   * there should be a 20% chance to get an error, ***per request, not per team/player***
   * loading state and error state must be handled appropriately